Skip to content

 With their tiny size (4-5 inches) they are easily identified by their gray or brown backs with white underparts.

-They build beautiful large pendulous nests made of mosses which hang from tree branches high above ground level where they sleep at night.
+They build beautiful large pendulous nests made of mosses that hang from tree branches high above ground level where they sleep at night.

 Also Featured In: Birds Live Near San DiegoBirds That Live around Seattle